Chrysler New Yorker: LH design background

 The transmission was inspired by the Eagle Premier's ZF automatic.
 However, it borrowed heavily from Chrysler's A604 (41TE) "Ultradrive" transversely mounted automatic, it became the A606 (also known as 42LE).
-This Ultradrive transmission however was not without critics as The New York Times reported on January 25, 1991, that Consumers Union would publish in the February 1991 issue of the magazine Consumer Reports a warning for consumers to not purchase a vehicle with this "Ultradrive" transmission citing poor reliability and safety hazards.
+This Ultradrive transmission, however, was not without critics; on January 25, 1991, The New York Times reported that Consumers Union would publish a warning for consumers to not purchase a vehicle with this "Ultradrive" transmission in the February 1991 issue of Consumer Reports magazine, citing poor reliability and safety hazards.
 By 1990, it was decided that the new technologically advanced car would need a new technologically advanced engine to power it.
 Until that time, the only engine confirmed for use was Chrysler's 3.3 L pushrod V6, which would be used in the three original LH cars, the Intrepid, Vision, and Concorde, in base form.
 The 3.3 L engine's 60° block was bored out to 3.5 L, while the pushrod-actuated valves were replaced with SOHC cylinder heads with four valves per cylinder, creating an advanced 3.5 L V6 optional in the three smaller cars, but standard in LHS and New Yorker.

 The general LH appearance, still based on the cab forward exterior design of the 1987 Lamborghini Portofino concept, with its aerodynamic shape, made for little wind noise inside this large car.
-This sleek styling gives the LH cars a low drag coefficient which was ahead of its time.
+This sleek styling gives the LH cars a low drag coefficient, which was ahead of its time.
 The New Yorker featured a more monochromatic design inside and out (but less so than its LHS sibling, which had very little chrome trim), and aluminum wheels with a Spiralcast design.
 The single color motif was more pronounced on models without the grey lower cladding.

 Upscale New Yorker models feature leather-trimmed seats, steering wheel, shift knob, and door inserts.
 Passenger comforts include rear center rear armrest, and 8-way power seats for both the driver and passenger, as well as personal reading lamps.
 Power windows and central door locks were standard, as was climate control with air conditioning, and cruise control. remote keyless entry available as an option, as was a remote activated alarm, an overhead console with a computer, power moonroof, and alloy wheels.
 The best stock audio options found in New Yorker are the Infinity sound systems having eight speakers positioned throughout the cabin along with an equalizer.
 Head units include a radio with either cassette or CD playback, and up to a five-band adjustable graphic equalizer, with joystick balance and fade control.
 Standard safety features included dual front airbags, anti-lock brakes (ABS), and traction control.

 Dual-way power sunroofs were available on this car.
-They were designed and installed by American Sunroof Corp. (now ASC Global) from its Columbus, Ohio plant, not by Mopar itself.
+They were designed and installed by American Sunroof Company (now ASC Global) from its plant in Columbus, Ohio, not by Mopar itself.
 An installed sunroof eliminated most of the front overhead console that featured storage bins for a garage door opener and sunglasses.
 However, the Overhead Travel Information System (OTIS), or onboard computer with integrated map lights, was retained.